etingof/snmpsim/README.txt

 Numeric module
 ++++++++++++++

-The counter module maintains and returns a never decreasing integer value (except for the case of overflow) changing in time in accordance with user-defined rules.
+The numeric module maintains and returns a changing in time integer value.
+The law and rate of changing is configurable.
 This module is per-OID stateful and configurable.

-The counter module accepts the following comma-separated key=value parameters in .snmprec value field:
+The numeric module accepts the following comma-separated key=value parameters in .snmprec value field:

   min - the minimum value ever stored and returned by this module.
         Default is 0.
   max - the maximum value ever stored and returned by this module.
-        Default is 2**32 (0xFFFFFFFF).
+        Default is 2**32 or 2**64 (Counter64 type).
-  wrap - if zero, generated value will freeze when reaching 'max'.
+  initial - initial value.
+Default is min. wrap - if zero, generated value will freeze when reaching 'max'.
 Otherwise
          generated value is reset to 'min'. function - defines elapsed-time-to-generated-value relationship.
 Can be